PlayzDev/YouTubeDownloader/README.md

 - [@Tyrrrz](https://github.com/Tyrrrz) (Original developer of the software)

-- **Tyrrrz is no longer actively developing this project, due to Tyrrrz being a Ukrainian citizen and the ongoing war in Ukraine, so I (PlayzDev) have taken over active development of this project. **
+- [@Tyrrrz](https://github.com/Tyrrrz) is no longer actively developing this project, due to Tyrrrz being a Ukrainian citizen and the ongoing war in Ukraine. [@PlayzDev](https://github.com/PlayzDev) has taken over the active development of this project.
 _________________________________________________________________________________________________________________________________________________________________________